Lake Albert (New South Wales): Water levels

 Due to years of drought the water level at Lake Albert reached record lows and in 2005 Wagga Wagga City Council considered pumping water into the lake to prevent further fish deaths which was ruled out by a senior council official.
 After a thunderstorm dumped around 50 mm in the area the lake reached its full depth in early November 2005.

 In January 2007, a ban on water sport activities on Lake Albert was likely if the lake's water level drops below 1.2 m due to the ongoing drought.

 On 20 March 2008, the lake was closed for the second time since January 2008 due to high levels of Faecal Coliforms in the water.

 In January 2010, the lake's water levels were at record lows with a large amount of fish, mostly European carp, dying due to the low water levels, blue-green algae and hot weather.
 With the low water levels and dying fish, residents around the lake fear that a mosquitoes outbreak is possible which could see an outbreak of the Ross River fever.

 The lake was expected to be almost dried up by the end of March, however heavy rain fell over the area in mid February which had slightly raised the lake's water level after falling to 200 mm.

-Record breaking rains in the catchment on 7 March had raised the lakes level to 2.0 m, the deepest level since 2006.
+Record breaking rains in the catchment in March 2010 had raised the lake's level to 2.0 m, the deepest since 2006.